 Social Studies/History, Language Arts

-Inmates at Eastern State Penitentiary were not as isolated from the rest of the world as you might think.
-Although thick stone walls separated them from the outside, inmates were reminded of the life they were missing; they could still hear the children from the local elementary school playing outside, ice cream trucks driving by, and Christmas music drifting out from nearby houses.
+People incarcerated at Eastern State Penitentiary were not as isolated from the rest of the world as you might think.
+Although thick stone walls separated them from the outside, prisoners were reminded of the life they were missing; they could still hear the children from the local elementary school playing outside, ice cream trucks driving by, and Christmas music drifting out from nearby houses.
 The children living outside the walls had even more interaction with the prison than you might expect.
 On weekends, children would wait at the wall that enclosed the inmates’ baseball field.
 They hoped for baseballs to come over the wall so they could get a prison ball of their own.
 The guards in the towers talked to the kids, and sometimes asked for the balls back, and other times let the kids keep them.
 Some prison guards would bring their sons into Eastern State to get haircuts from inmates.
-Just like Alcatraz in Al Capone Does My Shirts, Eastern State Penitentiary was much more than just a place to hold criminals.
+Just like Alcatraz in Al Capone Does My Shirts, Eastern State Penitentiary was much more than just a place to hold people convicted of crimes.

 - Students will learn more of the history of Eastern State Penitentiary, and the people who lived in and around it.

 - Students will compare and contrast how Eastern State Penitentiary and Alcatraz were built, and how each was made to be “escape-proof.”

 - Students will read eyewitness accounts of life in and around Eastern State Penitentiary.